Eclo/SIM800h-IoT-module/README.md

 ## Sample projects

 There are a number of sample projects organized in solutions.
-''(all projects are available for .NETMF v4.3 and v4.4)''
+(all projects are available for .NETMF v4.3 and v4.4)

 The following sample projects are available:
 - [Solution with generic samples] (https://github.com/Eclo/SIM800h-IoT-module/tree/master/generic-samples/SIM800H.Samples)